sedanonpc/agentdd/README.md

-# AgentDD - Hypergamified Prediction Playground
+# AgentDD - Hypergamified Prediction dApp
-An AI powered prediction for sports and esports, featuring DARE points, real-time odds, autonomous match arbitration and resolution, and an integrated chat system.
+An AI powered prediction dApp for sports and esports, featuring DARE points, real-time odds, autonomous match arbitration and resolution, and an integrated chat system.

 ## Features